alpinelinux/alpine-mksite/posts/Alpine-3.4.0-released.md

 - ruby 2.3
 - postgresql 9.5

-## Note worthy changes when upgrading:
+## Noteworthy changes when upgrading:

 - The PHP packages got renamed from php* to php5*.
 - The service `cron` got renamed to `crond`.